 Parameter Identifier Туре Default

 Chip Plugin Parameters

 chip.block.rails.count TypeInt 5

 The minimum number of rails around the core block.
 Must be odd and suppérior to 5.
 One rail for the clock and at least two pairs of power/grounds

 chip.block.rails.hWidth 1 Typelnt 12

 The horizontal wi th of the rails

 chip.block.rails.vWidth Typelnt 12

 The vertical with of the rails

 chip.block.rails.hSpaci n ī ypelnt 6

 The spacing, edge to edge of two adjacent horizontal rails

 chip.block.rails.vSpaci n ī ypelnt 6

 The spacing, edge to edge of two adjacent vertical rails

 chip.pad.pck TypeString pck_px

-emp.paa.pek The model name the chip external of the pad connected to clock
+emp.paa.pek The model name of the pad conne the chip external clock

 chip.pad.pvddeck TypeString pvddeck_px

-emp.paa.pvaacex The model name of the pad connected to the vdde (external power) and suppling to the core
+emp.paa.pvaacex The model name of the pad connected to the vdde (external power) and suppling it to the core

 chip.pad.pvsseck TypeString pvsseck_px

-enip.paa.pvsseek of the pad connected to al ground) and suppling
+enip.paa.pvsseek The model name of the pad connected to the vsse (external ground) and suppling it to the core

 chip.pad.pvddick TypeString pvddick_px

 chitp.pau.pvuutek The model name of the pad connected to the vddi (internal power) and suppling it to the core

 chip.pad.pvssick TypeString pvssick_px

 of the pad connected to al ground) and suppling it